LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section1.md

 [18] Under paragraph (j), a prohibition on conduct by an individual lawyer in paragraphs (a) through (i) also applies to all lawyers associated in a firm with the personally prohibited lawyer.
 For example, one lawyer in a firm may not enter into a business transaction with a client of another member of the firm without complying with paragraph (a), even if the first lawyer is not personally involved in the representation of the client.

 History Note:	Authority G.S.
 84-23;

 Eff.
 July 24, 1997;

 Amended Eff.
 February 27, 2003.

-# 27 NCAC 02 Rule 1.09	DUTIES TO FORMER CLIENTS
+## Rule 1.09 Duties to Former Clients

 (a) A lawyer who has formerly represented a client in a matter shall not thereafter represent another person in the same or a substantially related matter in which that person's interests are materially adverse to the interests of the former client unless the former client gives informed consent, confirmed in writing.